A decompositional framework for process theories in spacetime

 First, factorize all effects into separate discards as in the first line above.
 Now merge each discard with the box it is connected to as in the second line above.
 This can then be repeated for any boxes that are now effects, for example, for $\mathtt{F}'$ in the last line above, which can be turned into a pair of discards.
 The end result is a new implementation $j_\mathtt{F}$ where the only remaining effects are ones directly connected to an external input.

-Such implementations correspond to framed partial orders where all maximal elements are inputs or outputs (note that any discard connected to an external input is identified with the corresponding frame element under $\mathcal{G}$).
-The relevant minimal representatives for causal theories are then the ones where all maximal elements are part of the frame.
-Note that any minimal representative with this property is indeed relevant for the collection of causal process theories.
+Such implementations correspond to framed partial orders where all maximal elements of the FPO are inputs or outputs (note that any discard connected to an external input is identified with the corresponding frame element under $\mathcal{G}$).
+The relevant minimal representatives for terminal theories are then the ones where all maximal elements of the minimal representative are part of the frame\footnote{We remind the reader of our convention of saying an FPO type has some property if the property defines an invariant on the FPO type, i.e., all its labellings have this property.
+Hence, the above statement is explicitly: The relevant minimal representatives for terminal theories are then the ones where for every labelling of the FPO type all maximal elements of the FPO are part of the frame.}.
+Note that any minimal representative with this property is indeed relevant for the collection of terminal process theories.
 This is analogous to the proof of the converse direction of \cref{conversion}.
-We can consider the same free process theory but impose causality on it (this is also known as the affine reflection of the process theory \cite{huot2019universal}).
+We can consider the same free process theory but impose terminality on it (this is also known as the affine reflection of the process theory \cite{huot2019universal}).
 Then, for any minimal representative without internal maximal elements we can construct a diagram which cannot be rewritten into a more useful implementation.